enkidevs/curriculum/spreadsheets/introduction/spreadsheets-shortcuts/navigation-shortcuts.md

 ### `Alt + Enter` - `Option + Enter`

 Open hyperlink.
-It only works if there is a hyperlink on the selected cell.
+It only works if there is a hyperlink in the selected cell.

 ### `Alt + Shift + X` - `Option + Shift + X`